This is a guest post by travel tech guru Dave Dean of Too Many Adapters, a site devoted to technology for travelers.

 Often unsure of what they really need, people end up carrying a lot more tech gear on the road than they should.
 After several years of travel and working online though, I’ve figured out what works, what doesn’t, and what you really need.

-With the slow disappearance of internet cafes in favour of WiFi hotspots, a laptop is something that is definitely worth considering.
-It is the easiest method of staying in touch, backing up photos, and wasting time.
+With the slow disappearance of Internet cafes in favour of WiFi hotspots, a laptop is definitely worth considering.
+It’s the easiest method of staying in touch, backing up photos, and wasting time.

 Battery life – Five or six hours is the minimum, 8+ is much better if you plan to take long overnight buses or trains.

-Storage space – Don’t skimp on the amount of storage you have – 128Gb really is the minimum, and more is much better.
-All of those photos and downloaded movies take up more space than you think!
+Storage space – Don’t skimp on the amount of storage you have.
+128Gb really is the minimum, and more is much better.
+All those photos and downloaded movies take up more space than you think!